-You can test the readability of your text using the Hemingway app, or similar tool.
+Test the readability of your text using the Hemingway app.

 Related to readability, the text that you write for your hyperlinks should be meaningful, descriptive, and concise.
 Users should understand what to expect when they click on a link, or when it is read aloud by a screen reader, potentially as a list of all links on the page.

 - Avoid links that don’t make sense out of context.
-Get the reading for our next class meeting here.
+Avoid this: Get the reading for our next class meeting here.

 - Avoid using URLs as link text.
-Get the reading for our next class meeting: https://libguides.citytech.cuny.edu/OER/find
+Avoid this: Get the reading for our next class meeting: https://libguides.citytech.cuny.edu/OER/find

 - Embed the link in a sentence, with text that could stand alone.
-Please read the City Tech Library’s OER Resource Guide for our next class meeting.
+Do this: Please read the City Tech Library’s OER Resource Guide for our next class meeting.